karlpaeng/SIMSDroid2/README.md

 # SariSari POS
- POS (Point of Sale) and Inventory Management System for small to medium businesses and sari-sari stores.
+ Mobile POS (Point of Sale) and Inventory Management Application for small to medium businesses and sari-sari stores.